 Helpful Tips

-- Underbake it a bit.
-I like to leave mine a little under-baked so that it’s more like brownie batter than a fully cooked brownie, but you could totally leave it in the oven a bit longer if you’d like to firm it up more.
+• Underbake it a bit.
+I like to leave my brownie batter oats a little under-baked so that it's more like brownie batter than a fully cooked brownie, but you could totally leave it in the oven a bit longer if you'd like to firm it up more.

 Substitutions & Variations

-- Swap the chocolate chips for white chocolate chips, peanut butter chips, chopped nuts, or even coconut flakes.
+• Swap the chocolate chips for white chocolate chips, peanut butter chips, chopped nuts, or even coconut flakes.
+Baked oats with chocolate chips are my personal favorite though :)

-- If you’re making this for dessert, top with some ice cream and whipped cream – trust me on this, it’s wonderful.
+• If you're making this for dessert, top with some ice cream and whipped cream – trust me on this, it's wonderful.
+They're slightly less healthy baked oats that way, but I'm not complaining!

 How to Store Brownie Baked Oatmeal